SUJNAN33/BusOverloadDetectionsystem/README.md

-# BusOverloadDetectionsystem
+# Bus Overload Detectionsystem
- A bus overload system is designed to prevent buses from carrying too many passengers, ensuring passenger safety and compliance with Total capacity of the vehicle
+A bus overload detction system is designed to prevent buses from carrying too many passengers, ensuring passenger safety and compliance with Total capacity of the vehicle

 Components: